tjackiw/obscenity/README.md

 - An array with words
 - A string representing a path to a yml file
 - A Pathname object with a path to a yml file
+- `:default` for using the supplied blacklist.yml (English words)
+- `:international` for the supplied international.yml list (Spanish, German, English, ...)

 `config.whitelist` accepts the following values: